virtualstaticvoid/heroku-buildpack-r/README.md

 It also includes support for the [Shiny](https://shiny.rstudio.com/) web application framework.

-_NOTE: This is the `chroot` version._

 ## Usage

-To use this version, the buildpack URL is `http://github.com/virtualstaticvoid/heroku-buildpack-r.git#cedar-14-chroot`.
+To use this version, the buildpack URL is `http://github.com/virtualstaticvoid/heroku-buildpack-r.git#heroku-16`.

 The buildpack will detect your app makes use of R if it has an `init.R` or `run.R` file in the root directory.